vadremix/journee/services/user-management-service/concerns.md

 ## User password limitations
 While passwords are encoded, password strength is not enforced.
 This is a potential security concern, but for the purposes of this project, it is sufficient.

+## runtimeException handling
+Always returning the runtimeException message is a potential security concern, and a custom exception should be used instead.